xiaojielei/tp/docs/team/yshinprograms.md

 *   **`HelpDisplayTest.java`**: Tests validating the content of the generated help text (presence of headers, essential commands) and confirming that the `display` method prints the output correctly.

 ### Project Management
-* **GitHub Organization Setup**:
+* **Project Setup**:
   * Created and configured the GitHub organization and repository for the team
   * Established branch protection rules to enforce the forking workflow
+  * Setup & configured Gradle for team use

 * **Github Issues Management**
-  * Created and standardized all issue tags/labels for better project tracking
+  * Created and standardized all priority, severity, and type issue tags/labels for better project tracking
+  * Added, assigned and closed Github Issues in line with project tasks [Issue #6](https://github.com/AY2425S2-CS2113-T11A-4/tp/issues/6), [Issue #33](https://github.com/AY2425S2-CS2113-T11A-4/tp/issues/33), [Issue #133](https://github.com/AY2425S2-CS2113-T11A-4/tp/issues/133)

 * **Release Management**:
-  * Setup milestones for v1.0, v2.0 & v2.1
+  * Setup milestones & deadlines for v1.0, v2.0 & v2.1
   * Managed releases v1.0 and v2.0 on GitHub, which includes:
     * Conversion of UG and DG into PDF versions
     * Tagging the correct commit for release
     * Building the submission JAR files

 * **Community Contributions**:
-  * Reviewed and approved Pull Requests with non-trivial review comments: [#35](https://github.com/AY2425S2-CS2113-T11A-4/tp/pull/35), [#24](https://github.com/AY2425S2-CS2113-T11A-4/tp/pull/24), [#45](https://github.com/AY2425S2-CS2113-T11A-4/tp/pull/45)
+  * Reviewed and approved Pull Requests with non-trivial review comments: [#24](https://github.com/AY2425S2-CS2113-T11A-4/tp/pull/24), [#35](https://github.com/AY2425S2-CS2113-T11A-4/tp/pull/35), [#45](https://github.com/AY2425S2-CS2113-T11A-4/tp/pull/45), [#58](https://github.com/AY2425S2-CS2113-T11A-4/tp/pull/58#discussion_r2020096560)

-### Contributions to Team Tasks
-* Wrote tests for the following classes:
-  * Tests for the Summary module covering most possible scenarios
-  * Tests for the alert system with simulated low funds situations
-  * Tests for the display components

 ### Documentation

 ### User Guide:
+* **Team Tasks**
   * Established the overall structure and format of the User Guide to ensure consistency and readability
   * Created standardized command format sections with clear syntax highlighting

+* **Individual Tasks**
   * Added documentation for the Summary Display feature that shows financial information, [#48](https://github.com/AY2425S2-CS2113-T11A-4/tp/pull/48)
   * Added documentation for the Help Display feature that lists all available commands
   * Added documentation for the Low Funds Alert system that warns users when funds are low
   * Added comprehensive error handling documentation for all financial operations

 ### Developer Guide:
+* **Team Tasks**
+    * Established the overall structure and format of the User Guide to ensure consistency and readability
+    * Created standardized command format sections with clear syntax highlighting

+* **Individual Tasks**
   * Created UML sequence diagrams to illustrate component interactions:
     * `Summary.puml`: Shows how the Summary class is connected to the rest of the program, [#48](https://github.com/AY2425S2-CS2113-T11A-4/tp/pull/48)
     * `ViewSummary.puml`: Shows how financial data is retrieved and displayed
     * `SetAlert.puml`: Illustrates the alert threshold configuration process
     * `TriggerAlert.puml`: Demonstrates the Observer pattern in action when funds are low
   * Added implementation details of the Summary component including Observer pattern design
   * Added implementation details of the SummaryDisplay component with sequence flows
   * Added implementation details of the Funds Alert component with threshold management
   * Added explanation of the income removal validation to prevent negative funds